ruleenginejs/ruleengine.org/docs/guide/quick-start.md

 ## Usage

-> You can create a pipeline in the Rule Engine manually, but it's better to do it using a [visual editor](/guide/essentials/visual-editor.html).
+> You can create a pipeline in the Rule Engine manually, but it's better to do it using a [rule editor](/guide/essentials/rule-editor.html).

 Create simple pipeline: